tvpian/Project-TAR/README.md

 ## Additional Notes

 - Ensure all scripts and commands are executed in the proper environment with necessary permissions.
-- Verify the RTSP server URL and adjust if necessary.
+- Verify the RTSP server URL and adjust it if necessary.
 - Monitor each step for successful execution before proceeding to the next one.

 By following these steps, you should be able to set up and run the TAR system successfully using your VOXL2 drone.